adyxax/www/content/blog/commands/date.md

 ---
-title: "Convert unix timestamp to readable date"
+title: "Convert a unix timestamp to a readable date"
 date: 2011-01-06
 description: the -d flag of the date command combined with @timestamp
 tags: